 More to read

-I hope that this information was helpful, but if there’s anything that was not clear, feel free to drop a line in the comments below.
-You may also want to check out some more posts I have written on quantitative research, including:
+You may also want to check out some more posts I have written on quantitative research for language teaching, including:

 If you arrived at this page while preparing for one of your student projects, I wish you all the best with your work.
 There’s a range of social sharing buttons below, in case you feel like sharing this information among fellow students who might also find it useful.
 Also feel free to ask any other questions you may have, using the contact form.

 Achilleas Kostoulas is an applied linguist and language teacher educator.
 He teaches at the Department of Primary Education at the University of Thessaly, Greece.
 Previous academic affiliations include the University of Graz, Austria, and the University of Manchester, UK (which is also where he was awarded his PhD).
 He has extensive experience teaching research methods in the context of language teacher education.

 About this post: This post was originally written on 23 February 2013, in response to a question a student asked me.
 It was last revised on 26 April 2023.

 How would you go with Likert (Ordinal!) style questions which belong to one construct and the comparison of medians across groups.
 For instance, imagine I measure some construct by means of multiple questions, and I want to compare respondent’s answers to constructs of two different kind of groups.

 For instance, let’s say I am measuring the construct ‘happiness’ with the recent decisions made by a political party, and I am measuring happiness by means of 10 questions each.